allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 ### Self-balancing algorithm by example

-Building a B-tree may be started simply by creating a single node and adding new values until there is no free space in it.
+Building a B-tree can be started simply by creating a single node and adding new values until there is no free space in it.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-1.webp"